marziamostafa/mongoose-with-ts/README.md

 ## app.use(express.urlencoded({extended: true}))
 app.use(): This is a method used to add middleware to an Express application.
 Middleware is a function that processes incoming requests before they reach your route handler.

-express.urlencoded():This is a built-in middleware function in Express that parses the URL-encoded data (typically coming from a form submission) into a JavaScript object.
+express.urlencoded():This is a built-in middleware function in Express that parses the URL-encoded data (typically coming from a form submission) into a JavaScript ob.ject

 ## inserting a data into mpongoDb
 interface--> schema --> model --> database query